From Inpainting to Editing: Unlocking Robust Mask-Free Visual Dubbing via Generative Bootstrapping: Additional Experimental Results and Analyses

-To clearly disentangle the contributions of our two core components---the self-bootstrapping paradigm (using constructed paired data) and the timestep-adaptive multi-phase learning strategy---we conduct a crucial ablation study.
+To clearly disentangle the contributions of our two core components (the generative bootstrapping paradigm (using constructed paired data) and the timestep-adaptive multi-phase learning strategy), we conduct a crucial ablation study.
 We compare four settings, varying the paradigm (inpainting vs. editing) and the training strategy (single-phase vs. multi-phase).

 The results in Tab.~\ref{tab:appendix_ablation_paradigm_strategy} lead to two key findings.
 First, the primary performance gain stems from the paradigm shift enabled by the constructed paired data.
-Applying multi-phase learning to the inpainting-based \textit{generator*} (\textbf{\ding{173}} vs. \textbf{\ding{172}}) yields negligible gains, and its performance remains far below that of our final \textit{editor} (\textbf{\ding{175}}).
-This demonstrates that the training strategy alone cannot overcome the fundamental limitations of the inpainting paradigm, which lacks frame-aligned visual context.
+Applying multi-phase learning to the inpainting-based $\Gmask^*$ (\textbf{\ding{173}} vs. \textbf{\ding{172}}) yields negligible gains, and its performance remains far below that of our final mask-free video dubber (\textbf{\ding{175}}).
+This demonstrates that the training strategy alone cannot overcome the fundamental limitations of the mask-based inpainting paradigm, which lacks frame-aligned visual context and is constrained by the explicit mask.

-Second, the multi-phase learning strategy is an essential enabler for the \textit{editor}, but not the \textit{generator*}.
-The \textit{generator*} converges well with uniform sampling (\textbf{\ding{172}}) as its inpainting task is straightforward generation.
-The \textit{editor}, in contrast, must balance the conflicting objectives of inheriting structure, editing lips, and preserving texture.
+Second, the multi-phase learning strategy is an essential enabler for the mask-free video dubber $\Gfree$, but not the $\Gmask^*$.
+Mask-based $\Gmask^*$ converges well with uniform sampling (\textbf{\ding{172}}) as its inpainting task is straightforward generation.
+The mask-free editing model, in contrast, must balance the conflicting objectives of inheriting structure, editing lips, and preserving texture.
 A standard single-phase approach mixes these signals and causes training to collapse (\textbf{\ding{174}}), whereas our multi-phase strategy disentangles them, enabling stable and effective training (\textbf{\ding{175}}).
-In summary, the paradigm shift is the primary source of improvement, while the multi-phase learning strategy is a necessary mechanism that allows the \textit{editor} to function reliably within this new paradigm.
+In summary, the paradigm shift is the primary source of improvement (bootstrapping effect), while the multi-phase learning strategy is a necessary mechanism that allows the mask-free editing-based video dubber to function reliably within this new paradigm.